AlexCyphus/wdydya/README.md

 # WDYDYA
 This code is used to analyze the new version of the WDYDYA survey from Q1/2020 and onwards.
 It is written in Python but using Jupyter Lab to run.
+UPDATE: You can also use VSCode with this extension to run it https://code.visualstudio.com/docs/datascience/jupyter-notebooks.
+If you have difficulty with this Sandra can help you.

-## Installation (on Mac)
+## Jupyter Installation (on Mac)

 ```bash
 $ sudo pip3 install jupyterlab